scleradb/scleradb.github.io/docsrc/setup/install.md

     > scleradmin --add <plugins> --root <sclera-root>

 In the above, `<plugins>` is a space-separated list of plugins to be added, and `<sclera-root>`, [as earlier](#installing-sclera-core-packages-and-shell), is the root directory.
-For instance, to install the [Sclera - CSV File Connector](../setup/components.md#sclera-csv-file-connector) and [Sclera - Text File Connector](../setup/components.md#sclera-text-file-connector) plugins, to the Sclera instance installed at `/path/to/sclera` the command is:
+For instance, to add the [Sclera - CSV File Connector](../setup/components.md#sclera-csv-file-connector) and [Sclera - Text File Connector](../setup/components.md#sclera-text-file-connector) plugins to the Sclera instance installed at `/path/to/sclera`, the command is:

     > scleradmin --add sclera-csv-plugin sclera-textfiles-plugin --root /path/to/sclera